ginozambe/AIToolHub/README.md

 #### Use Cases:

-Youtube AI Automator can be used to summaries youtube videos via a link.
+YouTube AI Automator can be used to summarize Youtube videos via a link.

-Blog AI Automator can be used to summaries blog articles via a link.
+Blog AI Automator can be used to summarize blog articles via a link.